Azure/azure-quickstart-templates/phabricator-on-ubuntu/README.md

 This template also deploys a Storage Account, Virtual Network, Public IP addresses and a Network Interface.

-After the deployment, you should be able to access at phabricator through your DNSNAMEFORPUBLICIP parameter:
+After the deployment, you should be able to access at phabricator through your DNSNAMEFORPUBLICIP parameter on the port 80 :

 ![phabricator img](./images/phabricatorHowTo.png)